alysson-tech/iot-and-edge-computing/basic-concepts/components/push_button.md

 - Typically mounted across the central gap of the breadboard.

 **Connection example**
-- One side to 5V
+- One side to 5V.
-- Other side to digital pin (e.g. D2)
+- Other side to digital pin (e.g. D2).
-- Pull-down resistor (10kΩ) between pin and GND
+- Pull-down resistor (10kΩ) between pin and GND.

 **Code example**
 ```cpp